-Macugen (pegaptanib) is made from a human antibody fragment.
+Macugen in an injection containing pegaptanib.
+Pegaptanib is made from a human antibody fragment.
 It works by keeping new blood vessels from forming under the retina (a sensory membrane that lines the inside of the eye).
 In people with a certain type of eye disease, new blood vessels grow under the retina where they leak blood and fluid.
 This is known as the "wet form" of macular degeneration.

-Macugen is used to treat wet age-related macular degeneration.
+Macugen injection is used to treat wet age-related macular degeneration.

 Macugen is given as an injection into your eye.
-Your doctor will use a medicine to numb your eye before giving you the injection.
 You will receive this injection in your doctor's office or other clinic setting.